What Is a Ramada? 3 Key Differences Between Ramadas, Pergolas and Gazebos

 The key characteristic of a ramada is a pitched, fully-covered roof structure, providing complete shade as well as shelter from rain and weather.
 The closed roof holds heat which can be nice for cooler seasons.
 In some cases, we build ramadas as an extension of the home, though more often as free-standing structures, and typically as part of a larger project.

 We typically build ramadas with a tile roof to match the home.
 The ceiling can be vaulted or flat and can be built with one or more walls to accommodate a fireplace or television.
 Ramadas can be made of different types of materials such as luxurious brick and stone to match Arizona’s arid climate.
 It’s also not uncommon to see them made of wood or concrete.

-With it’s closed roof a ramada is ideal for supporting electrical supply for lights, fans, kitchen appliances, outdoor audio/video and more.
-A ramada is a wonderful addition to any backyard.
+With it’s closed roof, a ramada is ideal for supporting electrical supply for lights, fans, kitchen appliances, outdoor audio/video and more.
+A ramada is a wonderful addition to any backyard landscaping project.
 Whether you have a pool, spa or just a gorgeous garden to overlook, these covered structures work for both relaxing and entertaining, so make sure you make it part of the complete package.